Recruiter’s guide to the job interview process: steps, timeline, and how to improve it

 Table of contents

 The job interview process is the most effective way for recruiters and hiring managers to identify which candidate is best for the job.
-That's because interviews provide the most direct opportunity to screen that candidate for exactly the types of skills and personalities they're looking for.
+That's because interviews provide the most direct opportunity to screen candidates for exactly the types of skills and personalities they're looking for.

 What is the job interview process?

 The following steps outline what a very thorough interview process might look like from start to finish.
-This will likely not be what recruiters use for every job opening, especially for fewer seniors positions.
+This may not be what recruiters use for each and every job opening—especially if it’s for a junior or temporary position—but it gives you a good idea of the scope needed to interview candidates thoroughly.

 We encourage recruiters and hiring managers to review this list and focus on the stages that will be most important to the desired outcome.